devvrit/S3GC/README.md

 # S3GC
-Official Implementation of S3GC: Scalable Self-Supervised Graph Clustering
+Official Implementation of S3GC: Scalable Self-Supervised Graph Clustering.
+Will be updated soon!